 To help students in planning their online courses and for general advice on online courses, the HOD shall nominate a coordinator for the online courses.
-The Online course coordinator shall identify the courses which students can select for their programme from the available online courses offered by the different agencies periodically and inform the same to the students.
-Further, the coordinator shall advice the students regarding the online courses and monitor their course.
+The Online course coordinator shall identify the courses which the students can select for their programme from the available online courses offered by different agencies periodically and inform the same to the students.
+Further, the coordinators shall advice the students regarding the online courses and monitor their course.

-9. CLASS COMMITTEE
+8 CLASS COMMITTEE

-Every class shall have a class committee consisting of teachers of the class concerned, student representatives (Minimum two boys and 2 girls of various capabilities and Maximum of 6 students) and the concerned HOD / senior faculty as a Chairperson.
+Every class shall have a Class Committee consisting of teachers of the class concerned, student representatives (Minimum two boys and 2 girls of various capabilities and Maximum of 6 students) and the concerned HoD / senior faculty as a Chairperson.
 The objective of the class committee Meeting is all about the teaching - learning process.
-Class Committee may be convened at least once in a month.
-The functions of the class committee include
+Class Committee shall be convened at least once in a month.
+The functions of the Class Committee shall include

-- Analyzing and Solving problems experienced by students in the class room and in the laboratories. - Analyzing the performance of the students of the class after each test and finding the ways and means to improve the performance. - The class committee of a particular class of any department is normally constituted by the HoD / Chairperson of the class Committee.
-However, if the students of different departments are mixed in a class, the class committee is to be constituted by the respective faculty Dean. - The class committee shall be constituted within the first week of each semester. - The HoD / Chairperson of the class committee may convene the meeting of the class committee. - The respective faculty Dean may participate in any class committee meeting. - The Chairperson is required to prepare the minutes of every meeting, and submit the same to Dean within two days after having convened the meeting.
-Serious issues if any shall be brought to the notice of the Registrar by the HoD / Chairperson.
+- 1. The class committee shall be constituted during the first week of each semester. - 2.
+The Class Committee of a particular class of any department is normally constituted by the HoD/Chairperson of the Class Committee.
+However, if the students of different departments are mixed in a class, the Class Committee shall be constituted by the respective Dean of the Faculty. - 3.
+The HoD/Chairperson of the Class committee is authorized to convene the meeting of the class committee. - 4.
+The respective Dean of the Faculty has the right to participate in any Class committee meeting. - 5.
+The Chairperson is required to prepare the minutes of every meeting, and submit the same to the Dean concerned within two days after having convened the meeting.
+Serious issues if any shall be brought to the notice of the Registrar by the HoD/Chairperson immediately. - 6.
+Analyzing and solving problems experienced by students in the class room and in the laboratories. - 7.
+Analyzing the performance of the students of the class after each test and finding the ways and means to improve the performance.

-10. COURSE COMMITTEE FOR COMMON COURSES
+9 COURSE COMMITTEE FOR COMMON COURSES

 Each common theory course offered to more than one discipline or group shall have a "Course Committee" comprising all the teachers handling the common course with one of them nominated as course coordinator.
 The nomination of the course coordinator shall be made by the Dean depending upon whether all the teachers handling the common course belong to a single department or to various other departments.
-The 'Course committee' shall meet in order to arrive at a common scheme of evaluation for the tests and shall ensure a uniform evaluation of the tests.
-It feasible, the course committee shall prepare a common question paper for the Internal Assessment test(s).
+The 'Course Committee' shall meet in order to arrive at a common scheme of evaluation for the tests to ensure a uniform evaluation of the tests.
+If feasible, the course committee shall prepare a common question paper for the Internal Assessment test(s).